Man Doing Electrical Repair On A Home Being Refurnished

 The lower the purchase price, the more potential you have for profit.
 Although the 70% rule is a standard real estate practice, some individuals may pay up to 80% of the ARV, depending on the housing market.

-What Are The Downsides To Using ARV?
+What Are The Downsides To Using ARV In Real Estate Investing?

 It's a good idea to consider both how to use ARV as well as the downsides to using ARV to determine the value of a property.

-• Estimate only: It's important to note that the ARV is just an estimate.
+It’s important to note that the ARV is just an estimate.
 In other words, the appraiser could still determine that the home has a lower value than you anticipated.
-An appraisal means a professional appraiser goes through your home and property to determine its value, sometimes different from the listing price.
-The appraiser combines the information in a report and summarizes the home's appraised value.
-If an appraisal comes in low, a lender may not lend you the money to purchase the property – it will not lend more than the appraised value of the property.
-In this situation, you may end up with a home you may not want to complete repairs on in the first place.
+An appraisal means a professional appraiser visits the property to determine its value, which sometimes differs from the listing price.

-• Doesn't account for changes: The ARV also doesn't account for changes in the housing market.
-The overall housing market contributes to property values.
-In other words, the number of properties for sale in the area and the number of buyers can affect the value of the home you're considering renovating.
-If many buyers compete for fewer homes, it's a seller's market.
-On the other hand, a market with few buyers but many homes is a buyer's market.
+When using ARV, keep in mind that the overall housing market also contributes to property values.
+The number of properties for sale in the area and the number of buyers can affect the value of the home you’re considering renovating.

 The Bottom Line

 Understanding ARV can help you avoid risky real estate investments and help you identify viable comparable properties.
+That’s why it’s a good idea to calculate the ARV of a home after repairs or renovations rather than in its current state.
 Using the 70% rule can help you learn more about your potential investment and its potential return.

-Start the mortgage process today if you are ready to buy a home or become a real estate investor.
+Start the mortgage approval process today if you are ready to buy a home or become a real estate investor.

 Melissa Brock